 Coated stocks come in a variety of coating options: gloss, satin/silk, matt and special finishes.

-Gloss paper has a high sheen and is perfectly suited to prints that need attract attention with photos and any design with bright colours—e.g. a magazine or photo book.
+Gloss paper has a high sheen and is well suited to prints that need to attract attention with photos and any design with bright colours—e.g. a magazine or photo book.

 Satin/Silk paper has a smooth surface paper that a step down from the full shine of gloss paper, but still gives your prints that smooth finishing touch.
 If your design contains mostly images with some text, then a silk finish could be a better option—e.g. flyers, brochures, business cards or invitations.

-Matt paper has very little sheen and is flat looking.
+Matt paper has minimal sheen and is flat looking.